-The Option Plan provides for the grant of (i) stock options not intended to qualify as incentive stock options within the meaning of Section 422 of the Code ("NQSOs") and (ii) stock options that are intended to qualify as incentive stock options within the meaning of Section 422 of the Code ("ISOs").
-Each Option shall be evidenced by an "Option Agreement" containing such terms and conditions as the Committee shall determine.
+The Plan provides for the grant of (i) stock options not intended to qualify as incentive stock options within the meaning of Section 422 of the Code ("NQSOs") and (ii) stock options that are intended to qualify as incentive stock options within the meaning of Section 422 of the Code ("ISOs" and together with NQSOs, the "Options").
+Each Option shall be evidenced by an "Option Agreement" containing such terms and conditions as the Compensation Committee shall determine.

 Non-Qualified Stock Options.
-The exercise price-per-share of each NQSO shall be determined by the Committee on the date of grant, but shall not be less than that required by law.
+The exercise price-per-share of each NQSO shall be determined by the Compensation Committee on the date of grant, but shall not be less than that required by law.
 Each Option Agreement shall set forth the vesting schedule for the Option.
-Unless the Option Agreement provides for pre-vesting exercise, as described below, an NQSO first shall become exercisable when, and to the extent that, it is vested.
-Each NQSO shall be exercisable in whole or in part for a term of ten years.
-The exercise price shall be paid in cash or, unless provided otherwise in the applicable Option Agreement, in shares of common stock valued at their fair market value on the date of exercise or by means of a "cashless exercise" in which some or all of the shares to be granted upon the exercise are sold to provide the exercise price, or, at the discretion of the Committee, by such other provision as the Committee may from time to time prescribe.
-In addition, Siga, in its sole discretion, may lend, with full recourse, the exercise price to the participant or guarantee a loan from a third party to the participant.
+Unless the Option Agreement provides for pre-vesting exercise, as described below, an NQSO first shall become exercisable when, and to the extent that, it is vested, and shall remain exercisable until the tenth anniversary of the date the NQSO was granted.
+The exercise price shall be paid in cash or, unless provided otherwise in the applicable Option Agreement, in shares of Common Stock valued at their fair market value on the date of exercise or by means of a cashless exercise in which some or all of the shares to be granted upon the exercise are sold to provide the exercise price, or, at the discretion of the Compensation Committee, by such other provision as the Compensation Committee may from time to time prescribe.
+In addition, SIGA, in its sole discretion, may lend, with full recourse, the exercise price to the participant or guarantee a loan from a third party to the participant.

-The following treatment now applies to NQSOs in the event of a participant's termination of employment, unless the Option Agreement provides otherwise: To the extent that the option was not exercisable at the time of termination, it shall expire at the close of business (the commencement of business in the case of a termination for Cause, as defined in the Plan) on the date of termination.
-To the extent that the option was exercisable at the time of termination, it shall expire on the earlier of the expiration of its term and (i) 90 days after the termination of employment, if the termination was any reason other than "Cause," "Disability" (as defined in the Option Plan) or death and (ii) one year after the termination of employment if the termination was by reason of Disability or death.
+The following treatment applies to NQSOs in the event of a participant's termination of employment, unless the Option Agreement provides otherwise: To the extent that the option was not exercisable at the time of termination, it shall expire at the close of business (the commencement of business in the case of a termination for Cause, as defined in the Plan) on the date of termination.
+To the extent that the option was exercisable at the time of termination, it shall expire on the earlier of the expiration of its term and (i) 90 days after the termination of employment, if the termination was any reason other than "Cause," "Disability" (as defined in the Plan) or death and (ii) one year after the termination of employment if the termination was by reason of Disability or death.
 In the case of a termination of employment for Cause, the option shall expire as of the commencement of business of the effective date of the termination.

 Incentive Stock Options.
 Generally, ISOs are options that may provide a participant with certain federal income tax benefits that are not available with NQSOs, provided that the participant holds the shares acquired upon exercise of the ISO for at least two years after the date the ISO is granted and at least one year after the exercise date.
-The rules for ISOs under the Option Plan are the same as with respect to NQSOs, except as follows:
+The rules for ISOs under the Plan are the same as with respect to NQSOs, except as follows: